trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 Why?
 Regular expressions can be used in both the `server_name` and `location` (also in other) directives, and sometimes you must have a great skills of reading them.
 I think you should create the most readable regular expressions that do not become spaghetti code - impossible to debug and maintain.

 NGINX uses the [PCRE](https://www.pcre.org/) library to perform complex manipulations with your `location` blocks and use the powerful `rewrite` and `return` directives.
-Below is something interesting:
+Below is also something interesting:

 - [Learn PCRE in Y minutes](https://learnxinyminutes.com/docs/pcre/)
 - [PCRE Regex Cheatsheet](https://www.debuggex.com/cheatsheet/regex/pcre)